PrincetonUniversity/PUbootcamp/index.md

 **Code of Conduct**: All participants are expected to follow the code of conduct described [here]({{ site.baseurl }}/Code-of-Conduct).

+**Registration**: Registration is now closed!
-**Registration**: Open to all current Princeton University researchers/students.
+Open to all current Princeton University researchers/students.
 Seating is limited so advanced registration is required. **Participants are expected to attend all 4 days.** All participants must have an active PU NetID.
 A link to the registration site, along with more registration information can be found on the [Registration page]({{ site.baseurl }}/registration).

 **Requirements**: Because of the hands on nature of portions of the bootcamp, each participant should bring a laptop and power supply each day.
 Prior to the bootcamp all participants should have an adroit account ([register here](https://forms.rc.princeton.edu/registration/?q=adroit)) and an ssh client and Xserver installed and tested on their laptop prior to the bootcamp ([MacOSX, Windows, and Linux instructions]({{ site.baseurl }}/ssh-instructions)).